What is a Tree Swallow box check?

 order to control parasitic mites.
 Disturbing older nestlings could cause them to

-jump out of the box prematurely and die.
+jump out of the box prematurely, fall to the ground, and die.

 - Look carefully at the wing of the 12 day old nestling below.
 Note how the